 Are Styes Contagious?

 Yes, styes are contagious.
 The bacteria from the stye can transfer to other skin areas and cause breakouts.
 However, the risk of a stye spreading to another person is extremely low.

 To prevent the spread of bacteria, wash your hands before and after touching the stye.
 It's also important to frequently wash bedding and pillows.

 - Painful red bump on the eyelid

 - Crusting along the infected eyelid

-Below are the seven best ways to get rid of a stye:
+Below are the eight best ways to get rid of a stye: